A dog is said to have food allergies when he develops allergic reactions to one or more ingredients in his food.

-Some dog breeds (e.g. Golden Retrievers, German Shepherds, Cocker Spaniels) are more predisposed to allergies, so some vets suspect that there is also a genetic factor that may be causing food allergies in such dogs.
+Some dog breeds (e.g. Golden Retrievers, German Shepherds, Cocker Spaniels, Bulldogs) are more predisposed to allergies, so some vets suspect that there is also a genetic factor that may be causing food allergies in such dogs.

 It has been found that certain ingredients in common dog foods are more likely to cause canine food allergies than others.
-These common food allergens are:
+A study in 2015 found that the most likely food allergens for dogs are:

-While dogs with other types of allergies (e.g. flea bites or atopy) also show these symptoms, there are several signs that you may identify in case of canine food allergies.
-The first one is that a dog with food allergies tends to have recurrent ear problems, particularly yeast infections.
-Also, a dog with food allergies shows symptoms year-round.
-In addition, the symptoms (in particular itchy skin) do not respond to conventional medication such as antihistamines and corticosteroids.Back to Tab
+While dogs with other types of allergies (e.g. flea bites or atopy) also show these symptoms, there are several signs that you may identify in case of canine food allergies:

 Here is how it works:

-If your dog has food allergies, try feeding her a novel food source consisting of 1 part protein and 3-4 parts carbohydrate for 12 weeks.
+If your dog has food allergies, try feeding her a novel food source consisting of 1 part protein and 3-4 parts carbohydrate for at least 10 to 12 weeks.
 It is important that a novel food source (i.e. food that the dog has never eaten before) be used.
 It could be duck and rice, or venison and millet, and so on.

-If your dog's allergy symptoms improve after 12 weeks, put her back on her original food (the one that you suspect is causing her the allergy).
+If your dog's allergy symptoms improve after the trial period, put her back on her original food (the one that you suspect is causing her the allergy.)
 If the symptoms return after going back on the original diet, it means that: